bluegulcy/aquacrop/README.md

 ### How do I get set up on LINUX? ###

 NOTE: Linux is case sensitive

 To install AquaCropR on Linux, follow these steps:

 * Clone the AquaCrop repository
 (git clone https://bitbucket.org/anyelacamargo/aquacropr.git)
 * Run R
-*  Install the devtools package (if not available already) (install.packages("devtools"))
+*  Install the devtools package (if not available already): install.packages("devtools")
-* Load the devtools package.
+* Load the devtools package: library(devtools)
-(library(devtools))
-*  Set working directory to AquaCrop's location setwd('your location/aquacropr')
+*  Set working directory to AquaCrop's location: setwd('your location/aquacropr')
 *  Set working directory a level above AquaCropR setwd('..')??
-* Install AquaCropR
+* Install AquaCropR: install('aquacropr')
-install('aquacropr')
-* Load AquaCropR
+* Load AquaCropR: library(AquaCropR)
-library(AquaCropR)
-* Use the following command to test AquaCropR's installation ??
+* Use the following command to test AquaCropR's installation: ??
 AquaCropR

 You should be able to see the package's help.